-Through my work I am trying to bring the outside world into our homes and offices to keep that sense of wonder and to keep that connection with nature.
+Through my work, I am trying to bring the outside world into our homes and offices to keep that sense of wonder and keep that connection with nature.

 The images are meant to slow you down and make you think.

 Using pinhole photography is great for this purpose because it’s a very authentic way to record images.

 A pinhole camera is nothing more than a lightproof box with only a tiny little hole in it instead of a lens.
 Inside the box at the pinhole’s opposite site, an image appears.
 The image can be preserved by putting material sensitive to light at the side where the image shows up.

 It is literally a slow form of photography because of the long exposure times and the amount of time the whole process takes.

 I grew up in a very industrial area near Rotterdam in The Netherlands, and even though being in nature is important to me, it hasn’t always been around.

 My family and I lived in the shadow of an oil refinery producing this horrible smell regularly.
 One day there was carbon black falling out of the sky for quite a while, like black snow.

 Being a kid, I didn’t know any better and loved this “black snow” even though it seemed to stick on our doorstep for ages.